EGA-archive/ont2cram/README.md

 Implementation details:

-There is a mapping table in the header that maps ONT attributes to lowercase SAM aux tags eg:
+There is a mapping table in the header that maps ONT attributes/dataset columns to lowercase SAM aux tags eg:
-ONT:'Analyses/Basecall_1D_000/Configuration/calibration_strand/genome_name':S TG:b5 CV:'Lambda_3.6kb'
+ATR:'Analyses/Basecall_1D_000/Configuration/calibration_strand/genome_name':S TG:b5 CV:'Lambda_3.6kb'

-general format is : ONT:'<hdf_attribute_pathname>':<original_datatype> TG:<2_letter_lowecase_tag> CV:<constant_value>
+general format is : [ATR|COL]:'<hdf_attribute_or_column_pathname>':<original_datatype> TG:<2_letter_lowecase_tag> CV:<constant_value>

+ATR - mapping between hdf group/dataset attribute and SAM aux tag, COL - mapping between hdf dataset column and SAM aux tag

 <original_datatype> is represented using Numpy datatype character codes ( https://docs.scipy.org/doc/numpy/reference/arrays.dtypes.html#specifying-and-constructing-data-types )

-CV part is optional - currently present only if >50% of fast5 files have this value.
+CV part is optional - currently present only for attributes(skipped for dataset columns) and only if >50% of fast5 files have this value.
 Thus, in current implementation CV is more like 'common value' than constant ( it can be overwritten on the read level for those reads that have different value ).

 Tag names are generated sequentially ( a0,a1....aa.....az,aA...aZ...zZ ).
 If 'zZ' is reached the program exists with an error.

+HDF datasets are stored in Cram as separate columns - each column in a separate tag

-Signal is stored in 'zZ' tag ( "--skipsignal" flag allows to skip raw signal and produce _much_ smaller Crams )
+"--skipsignal" flag allows to skip raw signal(and Events dataset which is derived from Signal) and produce _much_ smaller Crams

-Events and other auxiliary datasets are currently not stored - TODO item(not clear how to store them - each column in a separate tag?)

-Some string values in HDF attributes have line breaks inside - is it valid for Cram tags or better to remove them?

 ## cram2ont ( reverse converter )